22soulfan/Horingo-Linux-Buildroot/README.md

 Horingo Linux is a custom-engineered, **64-bit Linux CLI** (Command Line Interface) built from the ground up using the **Buildroot** framework.
 It is designed for extreme portability and as a lightweight environment for Python-based automation.

+> NOTE TO ALL USERS: I have three accounts: 22soulfan, gabexalt0928, and hirohamada2014.
+I (22soulfan) forked their repos since they are mine.
+Here, I forked Horingo Linux, a distro based on Buildroot.
+> DISCLAIMER: Horingo Linux is in development.
+Stay tuned.
 ---

 ## ✨ Features